Sunlight streaming through large window into cozy living room with potted plants and sofa.

 What’s it all about?

-Talking therapy, also known as psychotherapy, counselling, or psychological therapy, is a form of treatment that involves speaking with a trained professional about your thoughts, emotions, and behaviours.
+Talking therapy, also known as psychotherapy, counselling, or psychological therapy, is a form of psychological intervention that involves speaking with a trained professional about your thoughts, emotions, and behaviours.
 It is designed to help individuals manage a variety of emotional, psychological, and life-related challenges, promoting improved mental well-being to promote personal growth.

 My Therapeutic Approach.